RefilweSethunya/My-AWS-re-Start-Journey-2025/foundations-linux-and-python/linux-labs/linux-lab-10.md

-# Linux Lab: Software Management
+# Linux Lab: Managing Services and Monitoring

 ## Objective
 Learn how to launch and SSH into an EC2 instance